 How often should I sharpen my electric razor?

-You should sharpen your electric razor at least once every month, or after every 3 shaves.
+You should sharpen your electric razor at least once every month or after every three shaves.

 Will toothpaste sharpen electric razor blades?

-Yes, toothpaste will sharpen razor blades but not for the reason you think.
-Toothpaste is an abrasive material, so it will remove the oxidation and rust buildup on the razor blades.
+Yes, toothpaste will sharpen razor blades, but not for the reason you think.
+Toothpaste is an abrasive material that removes razor blades’ oxidation and rust buildup.
 Rinse the blades and dry them with a clean cloth before using them.
 You can also use sandpaper on them.

 Do electric razor blades get dull?

-Yes, just like a regular razor blade, electric razor blade can also become dull.
+Yes, an electric razor blade can also become dull, like a regular razor blade.
 The process is similar to what happens to traditional razor blades.
 Its edge gets damaged due to friction with the skin during a shave.
 Electric razor blades are not as sharp as regular razor blades.
-However, a dull electric razor is a bad experience, which is why it needs to be sharpen.
+However, a dull electric razor is a bad experience, so it must be sharpened.